-How to master the start menu in Windows 10
+How to Use and Customize the Windows 10 Start Menu

 Resizing live tiles

-To resize any live tile, right-click the tile and click “resize.”
-The default size is “medium,” which takes up one square space on the Live Tile area.
+To resize any live tile, right-click the tile and click resize.
+The default size is medium, which takes up one square space on the Live Tile area.
 It’s also the smallest size which allows a live tile to still animate.
-“Small” tiles are one fourth the size of “medium” tiles, and you can fit four shortcuts into a single square on the Live Tile area.
+Small tiles are one fourth the size of medium tiles, and you can fit four shortcuts into a single square on the Live Tile area.

-“Wide” tiles are 2×1 rectangles, twice the size of a medium tile.
-These are useful for frequently-used programs, or for animated live tiles with longer text elements, like News.
-The “large” setting takes up four square blocks, four times the size of the medium tile and sixteen times the size of the small tile.
-These are useful for animated live tiles with large photographic or information displays, like Sports or Weather.
+Wide tiles are 2×1 rectangles, twice the size of a medium tile.
+These are useful for frequently-used programs or animated live tiles with larger text elements, like News.
+The large setting takes up four square blocks, four times the size of the medium tile, and sixteen times the size of the small tile.
+These are useful for animated live tiles with large photographic or information displays, like Mail and Weather.